How To Install A Light Poles - Bolt Down Steel vs. Direct Burial Composite Light Poles

 Direct Burial Poles

-Direct burial poles are installed by placing the pole base directly into a pre-dug hole, then backfilling the hole with compacted soil, gravel, or concrete for stabilization.
+Direct burial poles are installed using the direct burial method by placing the pole base directly into a pre-dug hole, then backfilling the hole with compacted soil, gravel, or concrete for stabilization.
 No concrete foundation is required.

 Typical Applications: